George19890716/express-decorator/README.md

   ```

   ## Application Configuration
-  Entrie configuration can be modified in application.config.json (only "Port" can be changed in current version).
+  Entrie configuration can be modified in application.config.json.

   ### Port
   Default value is 404, and the valid range is from 0 to 50,000 inclusive.

+  ### ValuesFolder
+  Default value is "values", to define the folder for storing JSON format data and extract them by "Value" decorator.

 ## Developers
   The original author of Express Spring is [Xu Ming](https://github.com/George19890716)